redroot/serverless-demo/README.md

 - `package.json` required in local directory of each service, cant rely on outwards file structure
 - Updating to cloud every single time to use non local DynamoDb is a pain ... maybe all locally is better?
 But code works locally but not in Lambda.
 - One idea for a server would a sort of status-server style service - web viewing frontend of statuses in OK./Warning/Bad state, UPSERT/DELETE/GET to modify them with secret key, all in one service and one dynamodb thing.
+- Plugins seem pretty cool, lots of lifecycle hooks.
+- This is interesting: https://github.com/serverless/event-gateway local dev is fantastic, but can it easily be replicated in production?
+Do you have to deploy it to an endpoint OR is it and 1 for 1 replacement for API gateway?